ALATDYN: a set of Anharmonic LATtice DYNamics codes to compute thermodynamic and thermal transport properties of crystalline solids: ANFOMOD

 To insure translational invariance, in the actual code the quantity $u_{R\tau}$ has been subtracted from every single displacement, i.e. $u_{R_1 \tau_1}^{\beta}$ is replaced by $u_{R_1 \tau_1}^{\beta}-u_{R \tau}^{\beta}$, and so on.

 To update atomic positions, the standard velocity Verlet \cite{Ohno1999} algorithm is used.
 If canonical ensemble needs to be simulated, a Langevin thermostat, in which the damping rate can be adjusted, has been adopted.
-A good initial guess for the latter would be $1/(1000 dt)$ where $dt$ is the MD timestep.
+A good initial guess for the latter would be $1/(1000 dt)$ where $dt$ is the MD time step.

 The heat current is formulated from the following definition: $J^{\alpha}=\sum_{R\tau} j_{R\tau}^{\alpha}$ where $R$ runs over the primitive cells in the simulation supercell, and where the local heat current is defined as: